bpanthi977/bpanthi977.github.io/content/maths/chocolates-for-children.md

 [stirling]:https://en.m.wikipedia.org/wiki/Stirling_numbers_of_the_second_kind

 # Oh, and remember
 making children [sad](#disappointed) isn't nice.
-If we want each child to get at least one chocolate then we have to add some constraints to our [stars and bars] technique: There must be at least one stars on either side of each bar.
+So, if we want each child to get at least one chocolate then we have to add some constraints to our [stars and bars] technique: There must be at least one stars on either side of each bar.
 <p align="center">`|***|*`<br>
 `*|****|`<br>
 `*|**|**`</p>